 Ready for Potty helps you share with parents when a child is ready to start potty training.
 This provides guidance and confidence.
 Parents can then use Ready for Potty at home.
 This is how you work together on potty training, as an extension of the parenting partnership.

-The Ready for Potty was developed with educators, doctors and parents.
-The approach matches how young children learn: playfully, step by step, without pressure.
-You get materials and methods that can be used immediately in the group.
-Focused on positive parenting, with attention to the pace of the child.
+Ready for Potty developed in collaboration with educators, doctors, and parents.
+The approach aligns with how young children learn: through play, step by step, and without pressure.
+You’ll receive materials and methods that can be used immediately in the classroom.
+Focused on positive parenting, with attention to the child’s pace.

 Many parents wait with potty training until primary school is just around the corner.
 But around the age of 2, many children are already ready.
 It's just that parents often don't know it.
 As a daycare, you can help with this.
 Not by taking over, but by starting the conversation in time.